 Referenced in Clause 10 of the allotment Tenancy Agreement

-Chichester City Council allotment holders are able to request permission to keep chickens on their allotment.
+Chichester City Council allotment holders are able to request permission to keep hens on their allotment.

-Please note that this permission is STRICTLY at the discretion of the Property Manager.
+Please note that this permission is STRICTLY at the discretion of the Allotments and Maintenance Officer.

 If you wish to apply to keep chickens on your allotment, please download and complete this form:

-Chichester City Council, The Council House, North Street, Chichester, West Sussex.
+Chichester City Council, The Council House, North Street, Chichester.
 PO19 1LQ

 Telephone: 01243 788502

 Maintenance Department, Chichester City Council, 50 St James Road, Chichester.
 PO19 7HT

 These rules should be read in conjunction with the plot holder’s tenancy agreement.